TEB-model/teb/README.md

 cmake --build .
 ```

 By default, we set the real type to an 8 byte wide.
 This behavior is controlled by the optional `USE_REAL8` flag (default ON).
+[Ninja](https://ninja-build.org/) support is  avalable and can be specified with the generator flag `-G` at configure time (e.g. `cmake -GNinja -DCMAKE_BUILD_TYPE=Release ..`).

 <details>
 <summary>Note for Windows Users</summary>